iloyd98/hatp36-analysis/README.md

 ## STEP 4: Move the folders

-Drag and drop (or copy/paste) BOTH KeplerCam and FAST folders into the data folder.
+Drag and drop (or copy/paste) BOTH KeplerCam and FAST folders into the data folder within the GitHub repo.

 ---